WebStandardsFuture/Vision/README.md

 * Put the needs of users first: above authors, publishers, implementers, paying W3C Members, or theoretical purity.
 * Ensure transparency, equity and fairness.
 Our work should not be exclusively dominated by any person, company or interest group.
 * Ensure that the Web can work for everyone, striving for diversity and inclusion of participants from different geographical locations, cultures, languages, accessibility needs, gender identities, and more.
 Continue to champion accessibility and internationalization as core principles for the Web.
-* Make the web trustworthy, by improving security and privacy for users.
-We must revisit the current Web platform and explore how we can responsibly improve personal privacy for users.
+* Make the web trustworthy, by ensuring security and privacy for users.
 * Ensure the Web does not favor centralization.
-* Drive interoperability across vendors and implementations using open test suites, a strong patent policy and open licenses
+* Drive interoperability across vendors and implementations using open test suites, a strong patent policy and open copyright licenses
 * Encourage incubation in new areas and industries with open platforms for discussion, collaboration and innovation

 # Our Purpose: Focusing on the Integrity of the Web